 The turbine infrastructure which will be utilised for the proposed wind energy facility is expected to have a lifespan of 20 to 30 years (with maintenance).
 Equipment associated with this facility would only be decommissioned once it has reached the end of its economic life.
-It is most likely that decommissioning activities of the infrastructure of the facility discussed in this EIA would comprise the disassembly and replacement of the turbines with more appropriate technology/infrastructure available at that time.
+It is most likely that decommissioning activities of the infrastructure of the facility would comprise the disassembly and replacement of the turbines with more appropriate technology/infrastructure available at that time.